Louis Laing: Motherwell

 On 30 June 2015, Laing returned to Motherwell, signing a two-year contract with the club.
 In March 2016, Laing revealed that earlier in the season, while out of the first team at Motherwell, he had considered giving up football.

 On 15 August 2016, Laing moved on loan to Notts County until 16 January 2017.
 He was released by Motherwell on 31 January.

 Inverness

 Laing signed for Inverness Caledonian Thistle on 16 February 2017 on a contract due to run until the end of the 2016–17 season.

 Hartlepool United

 Laing signed for Hartlepool United on 10 July 2017.
 His contract was terminated by mutual consent in October 2018; he made 40 league appearances for the club.

 Blyth Spartans

 Shortly after his release from Hartlepool, Laing signed for National League North club Blyth Spartans on 18 October.

 Darlington

 Laing signed for another National League North club, Darlington, in 2019.

 International career

 Laing played for England at all levels from under-16 to under-19.

 Personal life

-Laing now works for an insurance broker in Newcastle.
+Laing now works for a financial adviser in Hexham.